 Display Name Description Average Latch Hit Wait Time The wait time of latch requests that were satisfied.
 Average Lock Duration Average duration of blocked lock requests (100 Lock Wait) /Blocked Lock Requests.
 Average Lock Requests Wait Time Average Lock Wait Time The average wait time, in milliseconds, of lock requests that were satisfied.
 Blocked Lock Requests Number of lock requests that could not be satisfied immediately, causing the caller to block and wait before acquiring the lock.
 Blocked Lock Requests Ratio The percentage of lock requests that required the caller to wait before acquiring the lock.
 A high percentage (over 20 percent), along with high Lock Wait, indicate that the system is not handling locks well and concurrency mechanisms need to be tuned.
 Excessive blocking can be a major cause of poor application performance, as the user of an application often does not realize that they are waiting on a lock held by another user.
 From their point of view, it often seems like their application has stopped responding.
-(100 Blocked Lock Requests) / Lock Requests Latch Wait Count Number of latch requests that could not be satisfied immediately equains Number of latch requests that could not be satisfied immediately, causing the caller to block and wait before acquiring the latch.
-Lock Requests the caller to block and wait before acquiring the latch.
-Number of new locks and lock conversions requested from the lock Lock Requests the caller to block and wait before acquiring the latch.
-Number of new locks and lock conversions requested from the lock manager.
-Lock Requests the caller to block and wait before acquiring the latch.
-Number of new locks and lock conversions requested from the lock manager.
-The number of lock timeouts.
+(100 Blocked Lock Requests) / Lock Requests Latab Mait Count Latch Wait Count Number of latch requests that could not be satisfied immediately, causing the caller to block and wait before acquiring the latch.
+Lock Requests Number of new locks and lock conversions requested from the lock manager.
+Lock Timeouts The number of lock timeouts.
 By default, SQL Server never times out locks.
 However, many applications issue a SET LOCK_TIMEOUT statement to cause SQL Server to time out their locks after the specified interval.
-This metric Lock Requests Lock Timeouts Lock Timeouts Bigger Than the caller to block and wait before acquiring the latch.
-Number of new locks and lock conversions requested from the lock manager.
-The number of lock timeouts.
-By default, SQL Server never times out locks.
-However, many applications issue a SET LOCK_TIMEOUT statement to cause SQL Server to time out their locks after the specified interval.
 This metric shows how often these timeouts are being exceeded.
-The number of lock timeouts.
+Lock Timeouts Bigger Than Zero The number of lock timeouts.
 By default, SQL Server never times out locks (they will wait forever).
 However, many applications issue a SET LOCK_TIMEOUT statement to cause SQL Server to timeout their locks after the specified interval.
-This metric shows how often these timeouts Lock Requests Lock Timeouts Lock Timeouts Bigger Than Zero the caller to block and wait before acquiring the latch.
-Number of new locks and lock conversions requested from the lock manager.
-The number of lock timeouts.
-By default, SQL Server never times out locks.
-However, many applications issue a SET LOCK_TIMEOUT statement to cause SQL Server to time out their locks after the specified interval.
 This metric shows how often these timeouts are being exceeded.
-The number of lock timeouts.
-By default, SQL Server never times out locks (they will wait forever).
-However, many applications issue a SET LOCK_TIMEOUT statement to cause SQL Server to timeout their locks after the specified interval.
-This metric shows how often these timeouts are being exceeded.
+Lock Wait Time Total wait time, in milliseconds, for all lock requests that resulted in a wait.
+Number Of Deadlocks The number of lock requests that resulted in a deadlock.
+A Deadlock occurs when multiple SQL Server sessions request conflicting locks in such a way that two locks are blocked by one another.